How Pedophiles Silently Took Over Social Media

 Of course, the MAP community is a controversial community but diving even deeper in, you can find parallels between profiles.
 Not many are older men, most are YA or teenagers.
 Some on the LGBTQ+ spectrum and some having autism, this is proclaimed loudly in their bio’s in order to find a group within their new community.
 People who will understand them further than just their shared title of “pedophile”.

-The MAP community is both an interesting and stomach churning community to observe.
-Most if not all refrain from posting child porn, and usually just advocate for mental health services for non offending pedophiles.
-That may be a valid point as there is not much of any mental health resources for pedophiles.
+The MAP community is both an interesting and stomach-churning community to observe.
+Most if not all refrain from posting child porn, and usually just advocate for mental health services for non-offending pedophiles.
+That may be a valid point as there is not much, if any, mental health resources for pedophiles.